vitorTheDev/war3-lua-seed/README.md

 ## Installation
 * Install [Node.js](https://nodejs.org/en/download/)
-* Clone or download this repository, or click `Use Template`
+* Clone or download this repository, or click [https://github.com/rodolfoThePig/war3-lua-seed/generate](Use Template)
 * run `npm install` inside the directory
 * Put your map in `map.w3x/` directory (already comes with an example map)